matrix-org/matrix-spec-proposals/proposals/4204-takedown-recommendation.md

 This is to set expectations for policy list curators for how the recommendation should behave and the severity of the consequences.
-We also provide guidance to allow tool implementers to understand the context of the recommendations use.
+We also provide guidance to allow tool implementers to understand the context of the recommendation's use.
 Moderation tools or clients are free to interpret the recommendation differently, for example if they are aware of a conflicting policy or they are configured to implement harsher or more liberal consequences for the recommendation.